 Cabs have distinct resale value based on the material they are cut from, and their cutting can be profitable.
 This makes for an excellent, indoor hobby.
 It is especially enjoyable if you are cutting materials you have found yourself.

 It only takes a little practice to become proficient and is something almost everyone can learn to do well.
 Good equipment will cost in the neighborhood of $1,000.
 A word of warning though, this can be highly addictive!

 Faceting is the style of cutting that has the greatest profit potential.
-If you can envision a diamond, you are looking at a faceted gem.
+If you can envision a diamond in an engagement ring, you are looking at a faceted gem.
 The surface of a diamond is covered with several geometrically arranged, flat surfaces.
 Each of these flat surfaces is called a facet.
-The gem is faceted, by a faceter on a faceting machine.
-This is also where we get the expression, “a multifaceted question.”
+The gem is faceted by a faceter on a faceting machine.
+This is also where we get the expression “a multifaceted question.”

 There are several types of carving.
 One of the best known is cameo.
 These are usually cut from sea shells or agates, but they can be carved from almost any material.

 Often cabochons are carved.
 If the design is cut into the top, it is called an intaglio, or a relief carving.
 If the design is carved on the back, it is a reverse intaglio.

 Some carvings are not designed to be used in jewelry; they are cut simply for their beauty.
 These are classed as stand alone carvings.

 For both cabs and faceted gems, the top is called the crown.
 The widest part of the gem, the part that defines its outline, is called the girdle.
 Viewed from the side, the girdle is usually fairly thin.The bottom of a faceted gem is called the pavilion.
 The largest facets are called mains.
 There are both pavilion mains and crown mains.
 The large, horizontal facet on the top, the one that acts as a window into the interior of the gem, is called the table facet.